vega/altair/doc/user_guide/customization.rst

         color='species'
     )

-First remove the grid using the :meth:`Chart.configure_axis` method.
+First remove the grid using the :meth:`configure_axis` method.

 .. altair-plot::